arrowarrow

 Before looking for salespeople, you should figure out how you want to pay sales representatives.
 Here are a few common commission structures:

-100% commission: Here, representatives earn income directly from sales.
+100% commission: Simply put, representatives earn income directly from sales.
 This gives them the highest earning potential and puts them in total control of their income.
 This offers the fastest route to market, so it's beneficial for startups.

-Commission draw: This is a complicated structure, but it gives salespeople some financial certainty.
-They receive advance commission payments before the sales cycle closes like a base salary.
-That way, employees are guaranteed their payment at the start of the pay period but still have a motivator to meet their sales quota.
+Commission draw: This is a more complicated structure that gives salespeople advance commission payments before the sales cycle closes, like a base salary.
+This gives your staff more financial stability with a guaranteed payment at the start of the pay period but still leaves them hungry enough to reach their sales quota.

-Residual commission: This encourages reps to keep fostering positive connections with customers they convert, paying them commissions for as long as the accounts they generate keep creating revenue.
+Residual commission (Ad Agency / Consulting Firm model): This encourages reps to keep fostering positive connections with customers they convert, paying them commissions for as long as the accounts they generate keep creating revenue.
 Agencies and consulting firms with high-budget, long-term accounts often use this structure.

-Territory volume commission: Here, you split commissions evenly among reps in a territory based on total sales.
+Territory volume commission: Commissions are split evenly among reps in a territory based on total sales.
 This structure can help develop a spirit of cooperation and teamwork if you have sales teams organized by region or territory.
 Be wary when using this structure, though — high-performing reps can feel undervalued if they don't get the recognition they feel they deserve.

 You should also figure out how you'll set your commission rates.
 Two common formats are: